endymion1818/deliciousreverie-2023/src/content/posts/types-via-jsdoc-or-typescript.md

 The querySelector method annoyingly returns an Element type, not HTMLElement, so every time I need to set styles via JavaScript (although it doesn't happen often), I have to do a ts-ignore-next-line.
 Again another situation where casting would have come in really handy.

+## How?

+If you're looking for an explanation of how to implement this in your project, head over to Jared White's That HTML Blog website, [his article called "The Nuances of JavaScript Typing using JSDoc" explains his method for how to use TypeScript with JSDoc](https://thathtml.blog/2025/12/nuances-of-typing-with-jsdoc/).

 ## Conclusion

 All in all, I'm super happy JSDoc exists.
 Without it, I would be getting super frustrated because there would be no types - and therefore no documentation - for our codebases.
 However, I'll be even happier if we can make the switch to TypeScript syntax one day.